 6. Boomi Hot Springs

-The Boomi Hot Springs are located in the quaint village of Boomi with a tiny population of about 200 people.
-Boomi hosts a 25m cold pool, wading pool and a hot Artesian spa pool complete with a poolside lounge area and a huge lawn space to relax in.
-There are also other facilities available on-site including a tennis court, toddler’s playground and BBQ for you to make a day out of it.
+The Boomi Hot Springs are located in the quaint village of Boomi, with a tiny population of just about 200 people.
+Boomi features a 25m cold pool, a wading pool, and a hot Artesian spa pool complete with a poolside lounge area and an expansive lawn to stretch out and relax.
+There are also other facilities available on-site, including a tennis court, a toddler’s playground, and a BBQ, making it easy for you to turn your visit into a full day of fun.

 Cost: Free